tophatsilk/tophat-silk/docs/developerManual/README.md

-# Developer manual for TopHat vizualization project:
+# Developer manual for TopHat vizualization project

 This is a manual for developers of the TopHat vizualization project.